heiemooa/emooa/packages/logger/README.md

 IMPORTANT: `@emooa/logger` is pure ESM.

 - If you use a bundler, make sure it supports ESM and that you have correctly configured it for ESM.
+- The log method supports a second optional parameter, the parameter type is HEX.

 ```
 import Logger from '@emooa/logger';

 const logger = new Logger('My Project');
 logger.log("hello emooa logger!");
+logger.log("hello emooa logger!", "#CCCCCC"); // The log method supports a second optional parameter, the parameter type is HEX.
 logger.info("Text color is green!");
 logger.warn("Text color is yellow!");
 logger.error("Text color is red!");